-- Adjusting the standard calculation would result in insufficient funds to meet the basic needs of the children in the receiving household and when taking into consideration the totality of the circumstances of both parents, the application of the adjustment would be unjust; or - The obligee's net income before receiving the support transfer payment is at or below 125% of the federal poverty level guidelines for the obligee's household size,52 including both children before the court and children not before the court.
+- Adjusting the standard calculation would result in insufficient funds to meet the basic needs of the children in the receiving household and when taking into consideration the totality of the circumstances of both parents, the application of the adjustment would be unjust; - The obligee's net income before receiving the support transfer payment is at or below 125% of the federal poverty level guidelines for the obligee's household size, 69 including both children before the court and children not before the court; or - It is shown that the obligor parent has not actually paid the child support owed for the obligor's children not before the court who do not live with the obligor, unless there is a reasonable justification for this failure.
+A "reasonable justification" must include a consideration of the obligor's ability to make full payments of the child support owed for those children.